 Del bravo re bomba ! – of the good bomb king!

-July 7th, Italian Aviators drop bombs against Trieste, without causing relevant damage.
+July 7th: Italian Aviators drop bombs on Trieste, no relevant damages.

 From the “Osservatore triestino” – “Triestine Observer” of July 7th, 1915:

-Since in the last times attacks of enemy aircraft vehicles have often taken place, it is an absolute necessity that the already emitted ordinance which orders to keep dark all the windows of the city during the evening is respected in the most strict possible way.
+Since lately many enemy aircrafts are attacks are taking place, it is an absolute necessity that the existing ordinance regarding the necessity to keep all the windows of the city dark in the evening is respected as strictly as possible.

-We do alto warn you that at the sight of enemy aircrafts, for the sake of the safety of the population, it is absolutely necessary avoiding any screaming or exclaiming.
+We do also warn you that, for the sake of the safety of the population, at the sight of enemy aircrafts it is absolutely necessary avoiding screams or other exclamations .

-October 26th, 1915 … Italian air raid (against Trieste) on the 24th, without material damages, yet, it killed three people and wounded a significant number…
+October 26th, 1915 … Italian air raid (against Trieste) on the 24th, no material damages, but three are killed, a significant number is wounded…

 October 29th, 1915.
-An Italian aircraft has dropped bombs against the castle of Miramar.
+An Italian aircraft drops bombs on the Miramar castle.

 Novembre 5th, 1915.
-An Italian airship has dropped a significant number of bombs against Miramar.
+An Italian airship drops a significant number of bombs against Miramar.

 April 18th, 1916.
-Above Trieste, two enemy aviators joined in throwing bombs killed two people of the civil class and wounded five more.
+Two enemy aviators fly over Trieste and bomb it, killing two people of the civil class and wounding five more.

 April 21st, 1916.
-Yesterday, in the afternoon, seven Italian aircrafts dropped twenty-five bombs on Trieste.
-Nine people of the civil class, among them being five children, were killed and five more wounded.
-The Convento dei Salesiani, inside the church in where, assisting to the Divine office, there were 400 children, has been destroyed.
-With this air raid, the enemy has lost any right to beg for mercy for their cities.
+Yesterday, in the afternoon, seven Italian aircrafts dropped 25 bombs on Trieste.
+Nine people of the civil class, including five children, were killed and five more wounded.
+The Convento dei Salesiani, in the Church of which were attending the Divine office 400 children, was destroyed.
+With this air raid, the enemy has lost any right to beg for mercy for its own cities.

 August 16th, 1916.
-On the morning of August 15th, seven enemy hydroplanes, most of them French, protected by three French battle aircrafts and covered by enemy torpedo boats and motor boats standing in the open sea, attacked Trieste.
-Our aircrafts went up to fight these.
+On the morning of August 15th, seven enemy hydroplanes, most of them French, attacked Trieste with the protection of three French battle aircrafts and covered by enemy torpedo boats and motor boats in the open sea.
+Our aircrafts battled against them.
 Involved in the air battle, flight lieutenant Banfield forced an enemy aircraft to get down in the middle of the gulf; the aviators were probably wounded.
-He then run after a second aircraft and had it suddenly crashing at Miramar; the aviators laid dead; the aircraft, Sba 308, completely smashed, was recovered by us.
-Enemy aviators dropped several bombs on the port without causing notable damages to it.
-As far as it is known to us, two people were killed, one more was severely wounded, another one only suffered minor wounds.
+He then run after a second aircraft and had it suddenly crashing at Miramar; the aviators laid dead; the aircraft, a Sba 308, was recovered by our men, it was wrecked.
+Enemy aviators dropped several bombs on the port, but no significant images were caused.
+As far as we know, two were killed and one person was severely wounded, while a fourth one only suffered minor wounds.

 September 14th, 1916.
-In the afternoon of September 13th, a squad of enemy aircrafts consisting in 18 Caproni, protected by other 3 aircrafts, committed a raid agains Trieste.
-To support the operation, in the gulf there were 6 torpedo boats and two motor boats ready, all belonging to the enemy.
-Several bombs were dropped, but nothing more than slight damage occurred, as for the military, then, nothing at all.
+In the afternoon of September 13th a squad of enemy aircrafts consisting in 18 Caproni, protected by 3 more aircrafts, committed a raid agains Trieste.
+To support the operation, in the gulf there were 6 torpedo boats and two motor boats, all crafts belonging to the enemy.
+Several bombs were dropped, but only slight damages were caused, and none to the military.
 As far as we know, a man suffered minor wounds.
 Flight lieutenant Banfield, engaging in air combat, forced an enemy defense aircraft to land and retreat behind enemy lines.
-Our aircraft and our defensive anti-aircraft warfare hit the torpedo boats of the enemy.
+Our aircrafts and our defensive anti-aircraft warfare hit the torpedo boats of the enemy.

 October 14th, 1916.
-Again, enemy aviators dropped bombs the old port of Trieste and nearby Miramar without causing no damages.
-They were chased by our hydroplanes and in such fight one of the enemy aircrafts was forcer by flight lieutenant Banfield to swoop right behind enemy lines.
+Again, enemy aviators dropped bombs the old port of Trieste and near Miramar, but without causing no damages.
+They were chased by our hydroplanes, flight lieutenant Banfield engaged the enemy into combat, forcing one of the enemy aircrafts to swoop right behind enemy lines.

 March 20th, 1917.
-Trieste has once again been the target of enemy bombs.
+Trieste was once again hit by enemy bombs.

 April 9th, 1917.
-The morning of April 8th (Easter) enemy aircrafts dropped bombs against Barcola and Sistiana.
-No damage.
+On the morning of April 8th (Easter) enemy aircrafts bombed Barcola and Sistiana.
+No damages.

 June 2nd, 1917.
 From May 31st to June 1st… enemy air raids agains Trieste killed a boy.
-Material damages did not occur.
-During the chasing in the night our victorious flight lieutenant Banfield succeeded in shooting an enemy aircraft down within the combat ray of the enemy.
+No material damages.
+In the night, during a chasing, our victorious flight lieutenant Banfield successfully shot an enemy aircraft down while in the range of the enemy.
 We lost no aircraft.

 June 2nd, 1917.
-Italian aviators bombed Trieste and other parts of Istria a woman and a boy were killed.
+Italian aviators bomb Trieste and other parts of Istria, a woman and a boy were killed.